dechadou/waffle-bc/documentation/Starting.md

 * ```yarn run serve```: Starts the development server
 * ```yarn run build```: Creates a build.
 * ```yarn run lint```: Lints and fixes files

+## Extending Internal Components

+NEVER edit the components located inside the internal folder because they will be overriden if you ever need to update waffle.
+Instead:

+* Copy the component
+* Paste it inside the components folder
+* Go to the extendables folder and open BaseComponents or the corresponding file
+* Change the route of the internal component to yours.
+For example: ```export { default as Cart } from '@/components/Cart.vue';```